BitFlippedCelt/le-resume/resume.md

 - Establishment of unified observability platform (single pane of glass) for system monitoring and troubleshooting
 - Development and execution of strategic roadmap for infrastructure evolution
 - Launched and supported numerous successful projects, including:
-  - A Telegram game that acquired over 1 million users within 4 weeks of launch
+  - A Telegram based game that acquired over 1 million users within 4 weeks of launch
-  - This rapid growth validated the scalability and robustness of our infrastructure platform, developed over the past 2 years
+    - This rapid growth has validated the scalability and robustness of our infrastructure platform, developed over the past 2 years
+  - Supported the launch of both our Film and Music platforms
+  - Worked closely with the development team to help design DNS and TLS strategies for unlocking decentralized content delivery across our node network
+  - Various 1st and 3rd party game launches

 **Technologies used:** Kubernetes, Traefik, AWS, FluxCD, Gitlab, Okta, Finout, Python, Rust, Go, Node